sassoftware/saspy/saspy/doc/source/getting-started.rst

 .. currentmodule:: saspy

 ***************
-Getting Started
+Getting started
 ***************

 SASPy is an interface module to the SAS System.
-It connects to SAS 9.4 (released July 2013) or newer and allows users to take advantage of their licenced SAS infrastructure through Python 3.3+ It is the communication layer for the `sas_kernel <https://github.com/sassoftware/sas_kernel>`_ SASPY is an open source project and your contributions are appreciated and encouraged.
+It connects to SAS 9.4 (released July 2013) or newer and allows users to take advantage of their licenced SAS infrastructure through Python 3.3+ It is the communication layer for the `sas_kernel <https://github.com/sassoftware/sas_kernel>`_ SASPy is an open source project and your contributions are appreciated and encouraged.

-The SASPY interface is designed to allow users to use Python syntax and constructs to interact with MVA SAS (SAS 9.4).
+The SASPy interface is designed to allow users to use Python syntax and constructs to interact with MVA SAS (SAS 9.4).
 It makes SAS the analytical engine or "calculator" for data analysis.
-In its most simple form, SASPY is a code translator taking python commands and converting them into SAS procedure and data step calls and then displaying the results.
+In its most simple form, SASPy is a code translator taking python commands and converting them into SAS procedure and data step calls and then displaying the results.